Bad News: Some Advisors Only Want You If You Have a $100,000 Portfolio

 But There is Good News

-So if an advisor says your $100,000 portfolio is too puny for him to make money, there is good news.
+So, if an advisor says your $100,000 portfolio is too puny for him to make money, there is good news.
 There are registered investment advisors (RIAs) who have a fiduciary obligation to their clients.
-This means they are supposed to put your interests ahead of their own by suggesting the best products and strategies geared towards your needs.
+This means they are supposed to put your interests ahead of their own by suggesting the best products and strategies geared toward your needs.
 This sounds simple enough, but be selective when choosing an RIA.
 Investigate their firm and their disciplinary record from the SEC.

-RIAs are the best alternative to advisors who want to extra, often undisclosed, compensation.
+RIAs are the best alternative to advisors who want extra, often undisclosed, compensation.
 And until the financial services industry and the Republicans are forced to prioritize investor interests, caveat emptor.

 Citations:

-1. Christopher B. Philips, “The Active-Passive Debate: Bear Market Performance,” Vanguard Investment Commentary (March, 27, 2009)
+1. Christopher B. Philips, “The Active-Passive Debate: Bear Market Performance,” Vanguard Investment Commentary (March 27, 2009)

 2. Charles D. Ellis, Winning the Loser’s Game: Timeless Strategies for Successful Investing, 5th ed.
 (New York, NY: McGraw/Hill, 2010), 45, 139